Fred Gowdy Charters

 Expert Backcountry Fishing in Bonita Springs

-Extended Half Day Fishing Trip In Bonita Springs
+Extended Half Day Fishing in Bonita Springs

 What to Expect on the Water

+"First of all I would recommend a six hour trip.Fred has many spots for a variety of fish.
+Weather, tides and of course red tide can affect any fishing but Fred found us a great day of fishing!" - Ronald.
 "I normally am a Gulf fishing person.
 A friend recommended Fred to go out freshwater fishing for Peacock Bass.
 I contacted Fred Gowdy charters.
 I had a fantastic day.
 We boated probably 20 fish.
 Even got a 4 lb Peacock!!!
 Fred is great to fish with!!
 Knowledgeable and fun to be with.
 I will be referring other friends to him." - Tom

 Species You'll Want to Hook